ZebraRoy/repository-code-view-tool-mcp/README.md

 ## Tools

+### get-agent-instructions

+Get detailed instructions for how agents should use the review toolkit MCP tools.
+This is typically the first tool that an agent should call when working with the review toolkit.

+Parameters:

+- None

 ### start-review-session

 Start a new code review session or resume an existing one.
 When resuming, token count is automatically reset.